pvcraven/capstone/source/assignments/assignment_08/assignment_08.rst

 For each program below:

-* Explain what the program does
+* Tell me what the program does.
+Show what it prints.
-* Explain the results of the program
+* Explain the results of the program.
+What is it doing and printing?
-* Try to explain why the results are what they are.
+* Try to explain WHY the results are what they are.
 If you don't know for certain, create a hypothesis.
 * This has a lot to do with data structures.
 Make sure your explanation does dive into the particulars of the data structures and what is happening.
 Don't